 What did we get?

-We got eight films!
+We got eight films from a single video production shoot!
 But you could push it to ten fairly easily by adding one or two social films, or taking anther slice of interview and working with that.
 It’s about getting enough shots (b-roll for the Americans, or GVs here in the UK, or it always used to be.
 Times change) on the day, and if you script as much as possible then you can create a shot list to plan the day and work to that and to guarantee at least that.
 I’m not saying 10 films from a day’s shoot is easy!
 It’s not, and of course quality will diminish the more you try and pack in.
 I think this is a realistic example of what comes from thorough preparation and some good quality, efficient and hard work on the shoot.

 As mentioned, it’s not hard to come up with a good batch of content even if the shoot is not pre-scripted.